aurelien-brabant/printf-test-it-yourself/README.md

 - The `ptys_terminate()` function must be called when all the tests have been done.
 It does some cleanup and prints a clean summary of the test suite.

 - The `ASSERT` macro is what actually allow you to test your `ft_printf`.
-You simply need to pass it a test name (make it explicit, that's better) and as a second "argument", you simply have to make your printf call (without the `ft` prefix). `PTYS` will handle that by itself and will execute the real printf and your printf, comparing their input and return values to determine if you're correct.
+You simply need to pass it a test name (make it explicit, that's better, it will be displayed in the output) and as a second "argument", you simply have to make your printf call (without the `ft` prefix). `PTYS` will handle that by itself and will execute the real printf and your printf, comparing their input and return values to determine if you're correct.